keita-sama/vscode-mpt/README.md

 - Realtime pose & expression previewing
 - Uses your projects local installation (space-friendly and fast!)

+## Usage
+To open a preview window:

+1. Press `Ctrl + Shift + P` or whatever keybind to bring up the command palette.
+2. From here, search for `Start Previewing` or a Doki's name to have the option appear.
+3. Simply press enter and it will open a window to the right side of your editor.
 ## Current Limitations
 There are numerous limitations with the project due to the static nature of its structure.